 Our Clipchamp Utilities recording tool works on Chromebooks and any other laptop or desktop computer such as Windows, Mac or Linux in Chrome, Firefox, Opera and Edge.
 Videos are recorded in a format that plays on any device (mp4).
 It works with your computer's built-in camera and microphone as well as external ones.

 CLIPCHAMP CREATE USERS PLEASE NOTE: you can't yet record videos directly in the Create editor.
 However, you can use Utilities to record a video and save it to your computer, then add it to a Create project.
-To switch to Utilities, use the switcher icon in the top left of your screen:

 How to record a video with Clipchamp Utilities